 The formation of mixed use neighbourhoods and semi public space has been the constant subject of Richard’s research and has informed the direction and approach of his practice.

-Richards services include architectural design, quantitative and anecdotal urban research, community engagement and project management.
+Services include full architect’s services from RIBA stage 0-7, quantitative and anecdotal urban research, community engagement and project management.

 Richard is a RIBA Chartered Architect, having studied Architecture at the Royal College of Art , London Metropolitan University and the University for the Creative Arts Canterbury.

 He has been a visiting lecturer at the Cass school of Architecture, and previously visiting critic at the Royal College of Art and UCA Canterbury.
-In 2014 Richard worked with the LLDC to create the publication, Creative Factories – Hackney Wick and Fish Island, as a guide to design of private and public realm for developers in mixed use development.
+In 2014 Richard worked with the LLDC to create the publication, Creative Factories – Hackney Wick and Fish Island, as a guide to the design of semi private and public realm for developers in mixed use developments.

-As part of the ongoing urban research practice, Richard has continued to map and represent the local community in hackney Wick and Fish Island and Waltham Forest – helping residents and tenants negotiate with other stakeholder and to form strong local networks.
+As part of the ongoing urban research practice, Richard has continued to map and represent the local community in Hackney Wick and Fish Island and Waltham Forest – helping residents and tenants negotiate with other stakeholders and to form strong local networks.

-Previous to establishing BrownUrbanism, Richard worked as an architectural designer with Ash Sakula Architects and Solid space Developments on range of public and private projects.
+Previous to establishing BrownUrbanism, Richard worked as an architectural designer with Ash Sakula Architects and Solidspace Developments on a range of public and private projects.

 For enquiries please contact: info@brownurbanism.com